Code of Conduct

 If you need to walk across the dojo, do not step in front of others.
 Walk behind and if possible stay close to the walls to avoid crossing the training area.
 Inform in a low voice that you are passing behind.
 This is key to safety when weapons are being swung around.
 You are expected to anticipate when it is safe or not safe to proceed past a student mid practice.
 Once they are aware of your presence they may pause long enough for you to pass behind.

 Training is done in a relaxed manner and friendliness pervades the class.
 We are all there to learn and impart what we know to others.
-As long as that mutual respect is there, then there is no need for over the top formality or strictness.

-Your teacher has spent thousands of dollars, used up holidays, countless hours flying to and from Japan and spent months overseas gaining knowledge in the art.
+Your teacher has spent thousands of dollars, used up untold holidays, and spent months gaining knowledge in the art.
 You are receiving the benefit of all that effort, time and money during the class.
+As long as that respect is there, then there is no need for over the top formality or strictness.

 That said, enjoy and thanks for taking the time to read this.